 Man facing felony drug charge

-FAIRMONT — A Fairmont man is facing felony charges in Martin County.
+FAIRMONT — A Fairmont man is facing a felony charge in Martin County.

-Tederian Charles Hughes, 36, has been charged with drug possession in the fifth degree, as well as storing meth paraphernalia in the presence of a child, both of which carry a maximum penalty of five years in prison and a $10,000 fine.
+Dorian Lamar Stinnett, 25, has been charged with drug possession in the fifth degree, which carries a maximum penalty of five years in prison and a $10,000 fine.